pablo-medina-dev/notes/README.md

 # Notes

-This is a simple notes web app with PWA support.
+This is a simple notes web app.

+## Features
+- Angular 8
+- PWA support

 ## Development server